 Every year, at the celebration of the end of the volcanic eruption (goslokahátíð) in Eldfell volcano on the 3rd of July in 1973, a service is held on the first Sunday in July by this big cross.

-I had a view of Helgafell volcano when I was hiking to the top of Eldfell volcano, but as I mentioned earlier, then it was foggy on this day, which gave an unwanted blue hue to my photos :( So I add a photo of Helgafell, which I took from the ferry as I was leaving the island (see my photo below).
+I had a view of Helgafell volcano when I was hiking to the top of Eldfell volcano, but as I mentioned earlier, then it was foggy on this day, which gave an unwanted blue hue to my photos :( So I add a photo of Helgafell, which I took on another visit to the Westman islands.

 Helgafell is a 227 metres high dormant volcano, which is believed to have erupted some 5000 years ago.
 During the volcanic eruption in 1973 in Eldfell many photographers hiked to the top of Helgafell to have a good view of the volcanic eruption, but from there was an excellent view of the eruption and the surrounding areas.